Red Jujubes

 Also Known As: Red Dates, Chinese Dates, Korean Dates, Indian Date

-Organs/Systems: Stomach, Heart, Recovery
+Organs/Systems: Digestive, Cardiovascular, Recovery

 Key Actions: Adaptogen, Detoxify, Tonic, Stimulates White Blood Cells Function, Enhance Immunity, Antioxidant, Anti-inflammatory, Mild Laxative, Sedative, Cardiotonic, Hypotensive, Restorative